 Understand what makes a store great

-With all of this talk of choosing themes, and hiring pros, you’d be forgiven for thinking that those two things are the real make-or-break parts of your store.
+With all of this talk of choosing the best Shopify themes, and hiring professionals, you’d be forgiven for thinking that those two things are the real make-or-break parts of your store.
 However, when it comes to ecommerce, there’s nothing that can elevate (or sink) your store quite like your photography.

 Whether it’s your product photography, or the photography on your home page, it’ll have a bigger impact than almost anything.